Cian-Chambliss/helpserver/README.md

 * 1.0.27 Fixes to 'move nodes' logic when re-organizing table of contents after population.
 * 1.0.26 Added limit and offset parameters to search - default search to 50 (instead of elastic search default of 10).
 * 1.0.25 Added editTOC to postprocess TOC (remove or move paths)- but keeping pages.
 Added notes to edit.
-* 1.0.24 Added page table of contents (so that a branch of the toc can have multiple entries for a page). added support for customization of response through reponseHeader property.
+* 1.0.24 Added page table of contents (so that a branch of the toc can have multiple entries for a page). added support for customization of response through responseHeader property.
 * 1.0.23 Added post-process of titles to remove _###_ (where # is a digit)  so that titles don't always have to show up alphabetically.
 * 1.0.22 Added post-process recursive sorting of the table of contents so that groups don't alter the sort order.
 Changed metadata functions + added patch.
-* 1.0.21 Changed 'saved file times' to use the path instead of the title - path is guarrenteed unique, and is used as the key.
-Added tracking of 'deletions' to the udpateindex.js script.
+* 1.0.21 Changed 'saved file times' to use the path instead of the title - path is guaranteed unique, and is used as the key.
+Added tracking of 'deletions' to the updateindex.js script.
 * 1.0.20 module path is now relative to the startup path (main) so that service will load resources from the correct location.
 * 1.0.19 fixed problems in error handling, addressed double page load when navigating from inside the help iframe.
 * 1.0.18 through 1.0.16 - fixes for deployment